vxmpycl1t/Drag-Race-Simulator/README.md

  * Detailed Challenges *
  * Choose the lipsync assassin for your season *
  * ...

+# 03/31/2022
+* Added Choosable Chocolate Bar
+* Added quitters in a lipsync
+* Added the porkchop voting
+* Added double returns in LaLaPaRuZa and Lipsync Smackdown
+* Added late entrance to s9 Premiere
+* Added double shantays in lipsync for the crown
+* Added chocolate bar twist in lipsync for the crown and lipsync for the finale
+* Improved Teams Format (visually)
+* Improved Team Challenges.
+* Added marketing/commercial challenges
+* Added Roast/Stand Up challenges instead of just "comedy"
+* Added Choreo challenges
+* Added secret events
+* Added new formats for the track record table
+* I don't remember what else I added :(

 # 03/27/2022
 * Added Chocolate Bar Twist